 Inclusion entails allowing minority groups to participate in corporate, economic, social, political, spiritual, emotional, and social activities.
-Unfortunately, most persons with disabilities face neglect, and these societal perceptions need to change for good.
+Unfortunately, most persons with disabilities face neglect, and these societal shortcomings need to change for good.

-And we can make our society whole.
-The methods listed below will help this progressive journey make the world more inclusive for people with disabilities.
+We can make our society welcoming of everyone, their challenges notwithstanding.
+The methods listed below help make the world more inclusive for people with disabilities.

 Employ Persons with Disabilities

 People with disabilities (PWDs) are discriminated against, especially in employment.
 Persons with disabilities are the largest minority group population yet the most underrated and discriminated.
 The prevalent, uncouth, biased, and unacceptable view of persons with disabilities as a liability needs to be changed.

 One way of changing this perception is by offering employment to PWDs.
 They deserve working opportunities just like non-disabled people.
 According to a 2022 United Nations (UN) report, 80 percent to 90percentof PWDs of employment age are employed in first world countries.